-IoT devices connect to Thingsboard server via MQTT and issue “publish” commands with JSON payload.
+IoT devices connect to ThingsBoard server via MQTT and issue “publish” commands with JSON payload.
 Size of single publish message is approximately 100 bytes.
-MQTT is light-weight publish/subscribe messaging protocol and offers number of advantages over HTTP request/response protocol.
+MQTT is lightweight publish/subscribe messaging protocol and offers a number of advantages over HTTP request/response protocol.

 ThingsBoard server processes MQTT publish messages and stores them to Cassandra asynchronously.
-Server may also push data to websocket subscriptions from the Web UI dashboards (if present).
+The server may also push data to websocket subscriptions from the Web UI dashboards (if present).
 We try to avoid any blocking operations and this is critical for overall system performance.
-Thingsboard supports MQTT QoS level 1, which means that client receives response to the publish message only after data is stored to Cassandra DB.
-Data duplicates which are possible with QoS level 1 are just overwrites to corresponding Cassandra row and thus are not present in persisted data.
+ThingsBoard supports MQTT QoS level 1, which means that a client receives a response to the publish message only after data is stored to Cassandra DB.
+Data duplicates which are possible with QoS level 1 are just the overwrites to the corresponding Cassandra row and thus are not present in persisted data.
 This functionality provides reliable data delivery and persistence.

 We have used Gatling load testing framework that is also based on Akka and Netty.
 Gatling is able to simulate 10K MQTT clients using 5-10% of a 2-core CPU.
 See our separate article about how we improved unofficial Gatling MQTT plugin to support our use case.

-The results of first performance tests on the modern 4-core laptop with SSD was quite poor.
-Platform was able to process only 200 messages per second.
-The root cause and main performance bottle-neck was quite obvious and easy to find.
+The results of first performance tests on the modern 4-core laptop with SSD were quite poor.
+The platform was able to process only 200 messages per second.
+The root cause and a main performance bottle-neck were quite obvious and easy to find.
 It appears that the processing was not 100% asynchronous and we were executing blocking API call of Cassandra driver inside the Telemetry plugin actor.
-Quick refactoring of the plugin implementation resulted in more then 10X performance improvement and we received approximately 2500 published messages per second from 1000 devices.
+Quick refactoring of the plugin implementation resulted in more than 10X performance improvement and we received approximately 2500 published messages per second from 1000 devices.
 We would like to recommend this article about async queries to Cassandra.

 We have decided to move to AWS EC2 instances to be able to share both results and tests we executed.
 We start running tests on c4.xlarge instance (4 vCPUs and 7.5 Gb of RAM) with Cassandra and ThingsBoard services co-located.